StanfordDataCompressionClass/notes/src/homeworks/HW3.md

    ```
   and ensure tests except in HW folders pass.

-### Q1 LZ77 compression for small data (*25 points*)
+### Q1 LZ77 compression for small data (*35 points*)

-In this problem, we will understand how LZ77 compression perform on small files and how to improve its performance.
+In this problem, we will understand how LZ77 compression performs on small files and how to improve its performance.
 Recall that the LZ77 algorithm looks for matches in a window storing the previously seen data and then encodes the match lengths, match offsets and unmatched characters (literals).
 We use the LZ77 implementation provided in SCL for the experiments below, and you can take a look at the code [here](https://github.com/kedartatwawadi/stanford_compression_library/blob/main/scl/compressors/lz77.py) to understand the details better.
 We have provided a set of small json files in the `p1_data/github_data` directory.
-Run the script `python hw3_p1.py -i p1_data/github_data` which produces the following output:
+Run the script `python hw3_p1.py -i p1_data/github_data` in scl/HWs/HW3 folder, which produces the following output:

 ```
 Compressing without using a seed input